 The debate about whether science is dangerous is very old, but Hawking is clear that it is.
 Humans are capable of the worst, and science and technology merely allow us to further exercise our destructive power.
 This phrase represents a clear example of a man of clear pacifist ideals, who is conscious of the responsibilities of science:

-The danger lies in our power to harm or destroy the environment, or neighbor increases much faster than our wisdom in the use of that power.
+The danger lies in our power to harm or destroy the environment or neighbour increases much faster than our wisdom in using that power.

-Here is another example showing that Hawking does not harbor much faith in humanity.
+Another example shows that Hawking does not harbour much faith in humanity.
 Though we saw that human intelligence makes it a unique creature, that does not mean there is a real utility for the species to survive.
-This is what he said on this issue, a phrase that can give us food for thought:
+It is what he said on this issue, a phrase that can give us food for thought:

 It is not clear that intelligence has any survival value long term.

-Finally, a very interesting quote in the year during which a human probe has landed on a comet.
-Hawking reflects on the future of mankind in the coming centuries, and it is clear that we have to leave the planet where we were born.
+Finally, a very interesting quote from the year a human probe landed on a comet.
+Hawking reflects on the future of humanity in the coming centuries, and it is clear that we have to leave the planet where we were born.
 The famous scientist may not believe in humanity, but he believes in technological progress:

 Stephen Hawking – An exceptional man